spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/schema.md

     ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/schema-button.png)<br/>
     _Image: In the GDK toolbar in the Unreal Editor, select **Schema**_<br/><br/>

-    You must run an iterative scan when you add or change any classes* that you want to deploy to SpatialOS.

 As the GDK automatically generates all the schema you need, you do not have to write or edit schema manually when using the GDK.

 > \* Whenever you generate schema, the GDK automatically creates schema for classes with [replicated properties (Unreal documentation)](https://docs.unrealengine.com/en-US/Gameplay/Networking/Actors/Properties) or [RPCs (Unreal documentation)](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/RPCs).
 If a class does not have replicated properties or RPCs, then the GDK does not generate schema for it.